digibib/go-feig/README.md

     * rewritten: all tags in range are written to using sequence number and number of tags (`/write?barcode=1234567890`)
     * desensitized: (`/alarmOff`)
     * sensitized: (`/alarmOn`)
-* `/.status` will at any time display uptime status, inventory and read success/failures
+* `/.status` will at any time display uptime status, current inventory and read success/failures

 ## Documentation